-Things had started to take on a grand sort of narrative for me during those days.
+Things had started to take on a grand narrative for me during those days.
 That was just how I was.
-I bought from the store the very last copy of my own book of poetry that’d been hidden on a shelf, along with a plain black King James Bible, and the Book of Common Prayer.
-It was a strange gesture, and looking back on it now, I’d be lying if I said I knew what I’d been thinking.
+I bought from the store the very last copy of my own book of poetry that’d been hidden on a shelf, along with a plain black King James Bible and the Book of Common Prayer.
+It was a strange gesture and looking back on it now, I’d be lying if I said I knew what I’d been thinking.
 I just remember the motions.
-It was the golden cross from the cover of the Book of Common Prayer, which I used to trace a cross onto my shoulder using the bathroom mirror and a permanent marker.
+It was the golden cross from the cover of the Book of Common Prayer that I used to trace the symbol onto my shoulder using the bathroom mirror and a permanent marker.
 The ghosted image of this symbol can still be seen today in a set of bed sheets used as spares in my mother’s house.
 The ink bled into them when I woke up covered in sweat in the morning.

 Once, when she had visited me at my mother’s house a few years before, I went to the grocery store and bought a bag of rose pedals and several packs of tea candles.
 While she waited, I ran into the bathroom and filled the tub, sprinkled the pedals on the floor, and lit every single candle I had throughout the small room.
 In the mirror I could see reflected light flickering from nearly forty small flames all burning together.

 We used to sleep together every night in the same bed.
-When I started to develop a drinking problem during out last year of college, she took care of me long into nights I can’t remember.
+With the approach of our graduation, my affinity for scotch increased to the point where I was informed of my running through the streets, yelling excitedly about the former state of the Soviet Union, and the communist rifle by which I would end my own life.
+She took care of me long into nights I can’t remember.
 Dreams of sprinting through the city calling out mysteries, and mornings she looked me right in the eye.
 “You scare me.
 Are you ok?
 Do you need help?”

-Then one night in one moment I made good on doubts, and the room and the bedroom we had shared became purely my own, and the little inconsequential things that made me happy in isolation took on an almost obsessive quality.
-In the spring air, with the windows thrown wide open, I wouldn’t leave the four walls unless I had to.
+Then one night in a single moment I made good on doubts, and the bedroom we had shared became purely my own.
+The inconsequential things that made me happy in isolation took on an almost obsessive quality.
+In the spring air, with the windows thrown wide open, I would not leave the four walls unless I had to.
 I became convinced our old mutual friends had formed a conspiracy against me.
-I put on record after record, and when I ran out of songs I would switch to a dusty old cassette deck.
-I fidgeted with my typewriter long into the afternoon, and adjusted cameras and vacuum tube clocks like a mad scientist deep beneath the ice of his secret glacier base above the arctic circle.
-In my kingdom of Dust, I was the king of Constantinople, and no one could reach me behind my many-walled city.
+I put on record after record, and when I ran out of songs I would switch to a dusty audio-cassette deck.
+I fidgeted with my typewriter long into the afternoon and adjusted cameras and vacuum tube clocks like a mad scientist deep beneath the ice of his secret glacier base above the arctic circle.
+In my kingdom of dust, I was the king of Constantinople, and no one could reach me behind my many-walled city.
 I was on a quest to either find or destroy myself.
-Like a cigarette smoked years prior on a beach in order to rid myself of something imagined in the narrative of myself, I was once again swaying wildly with want of some romantic gesture.
+Like a cigarette years prior smoked symbolically on a beach in order to rid myself of something imagined in the narrative of myself, I was once again swaying wildly with want of some romantic gesture.

-My memory of the places she and I had gone to together has never betrayed me.
+My memory of the places she and I had gone together has never betrayed me.
 Instead, it has been faithful to a fault in bestowing my sleeping mind visions of our happy past.
-It didn’t fail me when I got to the college at the end of that spring break in a fury.
+It didn’t fail me when I arrived at our college at the end of spring break in a fury.
 I’d made the four-hour drive in half the time by speeding the entire way.
-I’d come back that night to try to save things between us, and I rattled away memory after memory to her in the light of her room which was so dim it was as if it were lit by candles.
+I’d come back that night to try to save things between she and me, and I rattled away memory after memory to her in the light of her room which was so dim it was as if it were lit by candles.
 She always hated florescent lighting.